Making a living from home, using your voice and choosing your own hours. It sounds like a dream. But for thousands globally, it’s a daily reality.

 But what does ‘success’ as a voice actor look like anyway?

-There is a lot of misinformation around the web and many unenlightened businesses are eager to capture aspiring voice actors in their way of doing things.
+There is a lot of misinformation around the web, and many unenlightened businesses are eager to capture growing voice actors in their way of doing things.
 They’ll tell you what you want to hear and take your hard-earned money in the process.

-It is so vital to hear the opinions of those who’ve actually made voice-over and voice acting work a successful income stream and as you’ll see, there is no single path to ‘making it’.
+It is so vital to hear the opinions of those who’ve actually made voice acting work a successful income stream, and as you’ll see, there is no single path to ‘making it’.

 You will learn from the best of the Voquent community, allowing you to form your own opinion and forge your own path.